Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/analysisanddesign/_index.md

 - input on Github
 - talks with organization

+See [development application components](https://docs.altinn.studio/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/development/) to get a overview over tools and application we use.

 ### Use Case/Story Definition
 The devopsteam has the capability to define uses cases and user stories.

-See development application components to see the tools we use for this
+See [development application components](https://docs.altinn.studio/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/development/) to get a overview over tools and application we use.

 ### Requirement Validation
 Product owners and architects together with the teams are responsible for validation of requirements.